tetratelabs/kubecon2022-eu-immersion-day/docs/istio.md

 Istio conveniently provides httpbin as one of its [sample applications](https://github.com/istio/istio/tree/master/samples/httpbin).

-For convenience, you will find copy of the [`httpbin.yaml`](https://raw.githubusercontent.com/istio/istio/master/samples/httpbin/httpbin.yaml) Kubernetes manifest in the `artifacts` folder.
+For convenience, you will find a copy of the [`httpbin.yaml`](https://raw.githubusercontent.com/istio/istio/master/samples/httpbin/httpbin.yaml) Kubernetes manifest in the `artifacts` folder.

 Deploy httpbin to the default namespace: